Contract rules for InfraCluster

 type APIEndpoint struct {

-// The hostname on which the API server is serving.
+// host is the hostname on which the API server is serving.

 Host string `json:"host"`

-// The port on which the API server is serving.
+// port is the port on which the API server is serving.

 Port int32 `json:"port"`